drfleming0227/Redfish-Tools/doc-generator/README_config_files.md

 ## About

-The **Redfish docs generator** accepts input from configuration files in JSON format and from supplementary content files in HTML or Markdown format.
+The **Redfish docs generator** accepts:

+* Configuration input from JSON configuration files
+* Supplementary content from HTML or Markdown files

 These files are:

 <table width="100%">
    <col width="30%">